Political positions of John Delaney: Women's rights

 Delaney supports the Equal Rights Amendment.
 In June 2013 Delaney sponsored legislation which would remove the deadline for ratification of the ERA.

 Delaney has voted for enforcement against wage discrimination based on gender.
 He was also an original cosponsor of the Paycheck Fairness Act.
 He continues to support the Paycheck Fairness Act.

 In tackling workplace protection against sexual harassment and gender discrimination, Delaney supports whistleblower protections and adequate funding of the Equal Employment Opportunity Commission.

 Delaney believes that the United States has a role in promoting women's rights abroad.

 Crime

 Delaney is rated 92% by the National Association of Police Organizations, which indicates that the organization regards him to be "tough-on-crime".

 Delaney supports increasing funding for programs that would ensure police departments and first responders are well funded, especially in areas with high crime rates.

 Capital punishment

-Delaney is in favor of abolishing capital punishment (also known as the "death penalty") in the United States.
+Delaney is in favor of abolishing the death penalty in the United States.